debapriya36/Budget-Buddy-Chrome-Extension/README.md

 # Budget-Buddy-A chrome extension
-This extension helps you to keep track of your speanding and managing by setting cost limit!
+This extension helps you to keep track of your spending and managing by setting cost limit!

 ## Badges